Just been diagnosed with gestational diabetes?

 You will need to test your blood sugar levels at home, at certain times each day and record the results.

-You may be asked to attend hospital for more clinic appointments and additional growth scans as monitoring both you and your baby with gestational diabetes is important.
-This may feel like your pregnancy has become more medicalised, but many teams are happy to discuss things over the telephone and depending on how well your blood sugar levels are managed, you may not need to attend many additional appointments.
+You may be asked to attend hospital for more clinic appointments and additional growth scans.
+This is because monitoring both you and your baby with gestational diabetes is important.
+It may feel like your pregnancy has become more medicalised.
+Many teams are happy to discuss things over the telephone.
+Also, depending on how well your blood sugar levels are managed, you may not need to attend many additional appointments.